 Oslo International Church Music Festival

 Oslo, March.
 Aiming to put together a high-quality program of church music for Norwegian audiences, this festival, which has been held annually in Oslo since 2000, is one of Norway's leading church music festivals, featuring a blend of church music ranging from the Middle Ages to the present day.
 Concerts in Oslo churches are complemented by workshops and masterclasses.
 Read more about Oslo International Church Music Festival.
-This year: 1-10 March 2013.
+Next: 21-30 March 2014.

 Narvik Winter Festival (Vinterfestuka)

 Narvik, March.
 Dating back to 1956, this week-long festival is one of the largest of its kind in Northern Norway.
 It celebrates Narvik's cultural history and particularly the construction of the Ofoten iron-ore railway (which still runs between Narvik and the Swedish border) and the railway workers who built it.
 The programme features concerts, exhibitions, art performances and parades, among other events, with many locals wearing period costumes for the occasion.
-This year: 8-17 March 2013.
+Next: 14-23 March 2014.

 World Cod Fishing Competition

 Lofoten Islands, March.
 For centuries fishermen from all over Norway have been heading to the Lofoten Islands between January and March, to take part in the big Lofoten cod fisheries.
 During those months the big cod stocks from the Barents Sea swim south to spawn along the coast of the Lofoten Islands, and the sea is swarming with fish.
 While professional fishermen are out at sea making a living, teams of sports anglers from around the world gather at the World Cod Fishing Competition, attracted by the prospect of catching a record-breaking cod.
 Over 500 participants took part last year, and the biggest cod caught was a sizable 18,3kg.
 Read more about the World Cod Fishing Competition.
 Next: 28-29 March 2014.